 Despite its convenience, you should use this feature with caution because it destroys language transparency.
 For example, a serialized Java object is useless to a C++ server.
 All the C++ server can do with such an object is to pass it on to some other process as a byte sequence.
 (Of course, if that receiving process is a Java process, it can deserialize the byte sequence.)

-Further, a serialized object can be deserialized only if client and server agree on the definition of the serialized class.
+Further, similar to Slice classes with methods, a serialized object can be deserialized only if client and server agree on the definition of the serialized class.
 In Java, this is enforced by the

 serialVersionUID field of each instance; in the CLR, client and server must reference identical assembly versions.
 This creates much tighter coupling of client and server than exchanging Slice-defined types.